cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 ## Preparation Work

 - Refer to [AppGallery Connect Configuration](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/account-preparation#h1-1-configuring-appgallery-connect) document to complete developer registration, app creation, generation and configuring the Signing Certificate Fingerprint and enabling required services.
-- Integrate the work of HMS Core SDK, SDKHub will **automatically complete** when building, no need to pay attention.
+- Integrate the work of HMS Core SDK, Cocos SDKHub will **automatically complete** when building, no need to pay attention.
 - If you need to use the IAP function, please prepare the bank card of the registered developer in advance, and fill in the relevant payment information.
 It may take 1-2 business days for review after submission.
 - Need to test on Huawei or Honor brand phones with HMS Core service installed.

-## Enable SDKHub
+## Enable Cocos SDKHub

-- Use Cocos Creator to open the project that needs to be connected to SDKHub.
+- Use Cocos Creator to open the project that needs to be connected to Cocos SDKHub.

 - Click **Panel -> Service** in the menu bar to open the **Service** panel.
-After setting Cocos AppID, select SDKHub to enter the SDKHub service panel.
-Then click the **Enable** button on the upper right to activate the SDKHub service.
+After setting Cocos AppID, select Cocos SDKHub to enter the Cocos SDKHub service panel.
+Then click the **Enable** button on the upper right to activate the Cocos SDKHub service.
 For details, please refer to the [Cocos Service Operation Guide](../../cocos-service/index.md) documentation.

   ![](sdkhub-hms/hms-provisioning.png)

-- Add a new config set on the SDKHub service panel
+- Add a new config set on the Cocos SDKHub service panel

   ![](sdkhub-hms/hms-config-group1.png)